Nicholas II: Identification

-In 1979, the bodies of Tsar Nicholas II, Tsaritsa Alexandra, three of their daughters, and those of four non-family members killed with them, were discovered near Sverdlovsk (Yekaterinburg) by amateur archaeologist Alexander Avdonin.
 In January 1998, the remains excavated from underneath the dirt road near Yekaterinburg were officially identified as those of Nicholas II and his family, excluding one daughter (either Maria or Anastasia) and Alexei.
 The identifications—including comparisons to a living relative, performed by separate Russian, British and American scientists using DNA analysis—concur and were found to be conclusive.

-In July 2007, an amateur historian discovered bones near Yekaterinburg belonging to a boy and young woman.
+In July 2007, the amateur historian Sergei Plotnikov discovered bones near Yekaterinburg belonging to a boy and young woman, located about 70 metres from where the rest of the family had been buried.
+The remains included 7 teeth and 44 pieces of bone, ranging from a few millimetres to a few centimetres in size.
+Three teeth with silver-amalgam fillings and 29 pieces of bone were thought to have belonged to Alexei.
+The remains were confirmed to have belonged to the imperial family with three DNA tests, whose samples were taken from the remains of Nicholas, Alexandra, Alix's sister Elisabeth Feodorovna, Alexander II and Alexander III.
+In addition to the DNA tests, Alexei's almost completely burned corpse and the high-quality silver-amalgam fillings in the remaining teeth, which were similar to the fillings of the rest of the family, were used as circumstantial evidence.

 Prosecutors reopened the investigation into the deaths of the imperial family and, in April 2008, DNA tests performed by an American laboratory proved that bone fragments exhumed in the Ural Mountains belonged to two children of Nicholas II, Alexei and a daughter.
 That same day it was announced by Russian authorities that remains from the entire family had been recovered.

 On 1 October 2008, the Supreme Court of Russia ruled that Nicholas II and his family were victims of political persecution and should be rehabilitated.
 In March 2009, results of the DNA testing were published, confirming that the two bodies discovered in 2007 were those of Alexei and one of his sisters.

+According to Finnish diplomat and historian Max Jakobson, the director of the Soviet institute for military history, general Dmitri Volkogonov (1928 - 1995) has proven in his biography about Vladimir Lenin that emperor Nicholas II and his family were murdered by a decision of Lenin and his closest men in Moscow.
+In the 2000s an official investigation was conducted in Russia trying to find out whether Vladimir Lenin and Yakov Sverdlov had been guilty of giving the order to execute the Romanov family.
+The investigation found no trustworthy evidence that either Lenin or Sverdlov would have given the order.
+The investigation was stopped in early 2011.

 In late 2015, at the insistence of the Russian Orthodox Church, Russian investigators exhumed the bodies of Nicholas II and his wife, Alexandra, for additional DNA testing, which confirmed that the bones were of the couple.